Geetima2021/PLL-IC-design-using-Open-Source-PDK-Google-Skywater-130nm/README.md

 ## Voltage control oscillator and Frequency Divider

 The most common oscillator, Ring oscillator is used as a VCO.
 It consists of odd number of inverters connected in series, which has the same  delay.
 The output flips after the delay and hence driving half of a period which is given twice the delay of the inverter and the inverter count viz `period = 2*delay(inverter)*inverter count` which bascically signifies that it has a fixed frequency.
 To have control over the frequency, a current starving mechanism is used over the ring oscillator circuit, where two supply of currect sources are provided to the top and bottom of the ring oscillator, which are controlled by the control voltage.
-The current sources in turn control the frequencies.It is necesary to design the VCO circuit prooperly to ensure that the desired range of frequency for is obtained.
+The current sources in turn control the frequencies.It is necesary to design the VCO circuit properly to ensure that the desired range of frequency is obtained.

 ![VCO](https://user-images.githubusercontent.com/63381455/127775454-6c06558a-26b6-4efa-bccb-b8a03e0c93d1.JPG)